PhilGeek/bib/README.markdown

 	Bdsk-File-1 = {...}

 is BibDesk specific and functions to provide a link to an associated PDF on the local disk.
 These are safely ignored by BibTeX but can be stripped if you prefer.

+See this [blog post](http://markelikalderon.com/blog/2008/06/17/gitting-bibtex/) for the rationale for keeping a BibTeX file in an open Git repository.

 # Contents